Introduction to the fund

 Info tour 360°

-In February and March 2017, the 360° Fund organised an info tour (PDF in German, 117 KB) for prospective applicants in Munich, Cologne, Dresden, Hamburg and Berlin.
+In 2017 and 2018, the 360° Fund organised an info tour (PDF in German, 117 KB) for prospective applicants in multiple cities throughout Germany.
 Representatives of interested institutions were able to learn more about the application requirements, diversity in cultural institutions and change management in various lectures and in personal consultation with our staff on location.

 The Federal Cultural Foundation will organise an academy to accompany the institutions and Agents for the duration of the programme.
 Scheduled twice a year, the academy events will offer the Agents the opportunity to share their experience with one another and gain further qualification.
 An especially important task of the academy is to document, evaluate and ensure the transferability of these institutional processes, as they are intended to serve as models elsewhere.